codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

         future support for outputting a desktop and IoT devices
       title: Supports all Major Platforms
     - text: >-
-        Only only are our developers extremely efficient, only having to write one codebase allows us to build your project fast and cheaper
+        Product development becomes very efficient, allowing us to only have to write one codebase which allows us to build your project fast and cheaper
       title: Built in Record Time
   heading:
     description: >